Partially multiplicative quandles and simplicial Hurwitz spaces: Introduction

 Finally, the fourth article in the series \cite{Bianchi:Hur4} will apply the entire machinery of generalised Hurwitz spaces to the study of moduli spaces $\fM_{g,n}$ of Riemann surfaces of genus $g$ with $n\ge1$ ordered and parametrised boundary curves: the PMQs $\fS_d\geo$ will play a prominent role and motivate the very definition of PMQs, but we prefer to set up the theory more generally to allow other applications and to make the exposition more conceptual.

 The attempt to generalise Hurwitz spaces to PMQs should also be seen as an attempt to unify two classical notions in topology: classical Hurwitz spaces, and configuration spaces with summable labels.
 Both notions deal with \emph{decorated} configurations of points in a background space $\cX$.
-The \emph{decoration} of a configuration $P\subset\cX$ is \begin{itemize} \item a monodromy with values in a group $G$ (or more generally a quandle $\Q$) and defined on certain loops in $\CmP$, for classical Hurwitz spaces (here $\cX=\C$ is the complex plane, but often one requires $P$ to be confined in a region, such as $(0,1)^2$); \item a labeling with values in an abelian group $G$ (or more generally in a partial abelian monoid $M$) and defined on the points of $P$, for configuration spaces with summable labels (here $\cX$ can be any topological space). \end{itemize} Neither of these two classical notions is more general than the other; in particular there are two aspects under which the two notions can be compared: \begin{itemize} \item a commutativity property is required for the labels of a configuration space with summable labels (i.e. the group or partial monoid must be abelian); differently, classical Hurwitz spaces can take monodromies in a \emph{non-abelian} group (or, more generally, a non-abelian quandle or even in a rack); \item collisions between points of a configuration are not allowed in the classical setting of Hurwitz spaces; differently, collisions between points of a configuration with summable labels is allowed in certain circumstances: if the labels are summable, we replace the points with a single point, whose label is the sum of the old labels. \end{itemize} The ``intersection'' of these two classical notions only contains configuration spaces of points in $\C$ with labels in a set $S$: these spaces are the topic of the classical theory of (coloured) braids, and they are well understood.
+The \emph{decoration} of a configuration $P\subset\cX$ is: \begin{itemize} \item for classical Hurwitz spaces $\hur_k(G)$, a monodromy with values in a group $G$ and defined on certain loops in $\CmP$ (here $\cX$ is taken to be $\C$ or a subspace of it, e.g. the square $(0,1)^2$); \item a labeling with values in an abelian group $G$ (or more generally in a partial abelian monoid $M$) and defined on the points of $P$, for configuration spaces with summable labels (here $\cX$ can be any topological space). \end{itemize} Neither of these two classical notions is more general than the other; in particular there are two aspects under which the two notions can be compared: \begin{itemize} \item a commutativity property is required for the labels of a configuration space with summable labels (i.e. the group or partial monoid must be abelian); differently, classical Hurwitz spaces can take monodromies in a \emph{non-abelian} group (or, more generally, a non-abelian quandle or even in a rack); \item collisions between points of a configuration are not allowed in the classical setting of Hurwitz spaces; differently, collisions between points of a configuration with summable labels is allowed whenever one can replace the old labels by their sum. \end{itemize} The ``intersection'' of these two classical notions only contains configuration spaces of points in $\C$ with labels in a set $S$.